 All the prices mentioned are based on double bedrooms for 2 people.

 We recommend staying in districts such as Miraflores, Barranco or San Isidro.
-They are all rather central, offer various things to do and, one of the most important aspects for tourists, they are Lima’s safest districts.
+These districts are all rather central, offer various things to do and, one of the most important aspects for tourists, they are Lima’s safest districts.
+They also offer some of the 10 top-rated tourist attractions in Lima.

 In these districts, you can enjoy various amazing restaurants, cafes, sites and shopping malls.
 As gastronomy is one of the hottest topics in Lima, we invite you to check out the best restaurants in Lima.